-- Investments of investments in equity securities and other receivables Investments in equity securities (other than investments in subsidiaries: see note 2(j)(ii)) and other current and non-current receivables that are stated at cost or amortised cost or are classified as available-for-sale equity securities are reviewed at each balance sheet date to determine whether there is objective evidence of impairment.
-Objective evidence of impairment includes observable data that comes to the attention of the group about one or more of the following loss events: - significant financial difficulty of the debtor; - a breach of contract, such as a default or delinquency in interest or principal payments; - it becoming probable that the debtor will enter bankruptcy or other financial reorganisation; - significant changes in the technological, market, economic or legal environment that have an adverse effect on the debtor; and - a significant or prolonged decline in the fair value of an investment in an equity instrument below its cost.
+Other current and non-current receivables that are stated at cost or amortised cost are reviewed at the balance sheet date to determine whether there is objective evidence of impairment.
+Objective evidence of impairment includes observable data that comes to the attention of the group about one or more of the following loss events:

+- significant financial difficulty of the debtor; - a breach of contract, such as a default or delinquency in interest or principal payments; - it becoming probable that the debtor will enter bankruptcy or other financial reorganisation; - significant changes in the technological, market, economic or legal environment that have an adverse effect on the debtor; and - a significant or prolonged decline in the fair value of an investment in an equity instrument below its cost.